mikependon/RepoDB/README.md

 ## Highlights

- - RepoDb is the **fastest** and the **most efficient** ORM library in .NET as per  [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
+ - RepoDb is the **fastest** and the **most-efficient** ORM library in .NET as per  [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
 See the actual execution results [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).
  - RepoDb is covered by thousand of major Unit Tests and Integration Tests.
  - RepoDb is running various critical applications in Production Environment.